 Preventing accidents and occupational diseases at your workplace

-As an employer, it is not only in your best interest to maintain a healthy and safe workplace and to prevent workplace injuries and occupational diseases, it is also your legal obligation under the Occupational Health and Safety Act (OHSA).
+As an employer, it is not only in your best interest to maintain a healthy and safe workplace and to prevent workplace injuries and occupational diseases, it is also your legal obligation under the OHSA.

 - a chance event caused by a physical or natural incident, i.e., falling off a ladder or frostbite

-- a wilful and intentional act, but not an act of the worker, i.e., being assaulted by a co-worker
+- a wilful and intentional act, but not an act of the worker, i.e., being assaulted by a co-worker, and

 - has emerged gradually over time, and cannot be attributed to a clearly defined time or place, i.e., carpal tunnel syndrome, or